- About Us

 - Contact Us

-The human gut contains trillions of bacteria – also referred to as the gut flora or microbiome – and these tiny unicellular organisms play an unfathomable role in overall health.
-Healthy gut flora improves gut health, heart health, brain health, weight management, and blood sugar regulation, among others.
+The human Gut contains trillions of bacteria inside our body, also called gut flora or microbiome.
+Those tiny unicellular organisms play an unfathomable role in overall health.
+Healthy gut flora improves gut health, heart health, brain health, weight management, and blood sugar regulation.

 While most of these thousands of bacterial species are friendly, others are not.
-The friendly ones have several benefits including aiding digestion, vitamin K production, folate production, and the destruction of harmful bacteria.
-However, certain day-to-day diet and lifestyle choices can negatively impact the population of these friendly bacteria – and by extension, overall health.
+The friendly ones have several benefits, including aiding digestion, vitamin K production, folate production, and destroying harmful bacteria.
+However, specific day-to-day diet and lifestyle choices can negatively impact the population of these friendly bacteria – and overall health.

-Gut flora diversity is of critical importance for a healthy microbiome, as it enhances recovery from harmful physiological disturbances.
-Unfortunately, the western diet is losing due to the economic pressures associated with increased food production that was once pervaded by the bulk of diversity over the past few decades.
-FAO (Food and Agriculture Organization) mentioned that 75 percent of the world’s food comes from only 12 plants and five animal species.
-That is not very good for our microbiomes, especially since the western diet rarely includes all food sources.
+Gut flora diversity is critical for a healthy microbiome, as it enhances recovery from harmful physiological disturbances.
+Unfortunately, the western diet is losing due to the economic pressures associated with increased food production.
+The bulk of diversity once pervaded it over the past few decades.
+FAO (Food and Agriculture Organization) mentions 75 percent of the world’s food comes from only 12 plants and five animal species.
+That is not very good for our microbiomes, mainly since the western diet rarely includes all food sources.

-In a 2010 study that compared human intestinal microbiota from children characterized by a modern western diet and those on a rural diet (composed mainly of whole foods with high fiber content), the researchers found that the children on a rural diet had a more diverse gut flora and better gut health.
+In 2010, a study compared human intestinal microbiota from children characterized by a modern western diet and those on a rural diet (composed mainly of whole foods with high fiber content).
+Researchers found that the children on a rural diet had a more diverse gut flora and better gut health.

 So, what do you do?
 Eat a more diverse array of foods – specifically whole foods.
-Unlike their highly processed counterparts, whole foods generally contain a wider range of nutrients, which encourages the growth of diverse bacterial species.
+Unlike their highly processed counterparts, whole foods generally contain a more comprehensive range of nutrients, encouraging the growth of diverse bacterial species.